Nar Village

 Altitude sickness

-Many trekkers face the problem of altitude sickness as higher they reach, as it is normal for a human to feel sickness at higher locations.
-During the trek, you might have symptoms of altitude sickness however, your Guide will always provide you with an alternative option to the problems.
+Many trekkers face the problem of altitude sickness as they reach higher elevations, as it is normal for a human to feel sick at higher elevations.
+During the trek, you might have symptoms of altitude sickness; however, your Guide will always provide you with an alternative option to the problems.
 Some of the symptoms and preventive measures are mentioned below.
 They are:

 • Symptoms: headache, dizziness, vomiting, rapid heartbeat, blurred vision, sore throat, swelling of hands and legs, fatigue, etc.

-• Preventive Measures: slow ascend, avoid sleeping pills, monitor your health, avoid consumption of alcohol, inform your Guide in case of an emergency, acclimatize properly to higher altitude, and stay hydrated.
+• Preventive Measures: slow ascent, avoid sleeping pills, monitor your health, avoid consumption of alcohol, inform your Guide in case of an emergency, acclimatise properly to higher altitudes, and stay hydrated.

 Following the above preventive measures can help you from altitude sickness during your journey.
 In case of any emergencies, inform your Guide as he may help you with your problems.